 4. Evaluate the Condition of Your Assets Quarterly

-Make sure your asset management team evaluates the asset conditions at least once every three months.
+Make sure your asset management strategies team evaluates the asset conditions at least once every three months.
 This will help your team identify the issues that happen to your assets earlier and avoid various damage through periodic maintenance.

 With asset management software, inspection, maintenance, and reparation can be scheduled automatically so that various problems can be detected and damage can be prevented earlier.
 This will certainly help extend the life cycle of your assets.